source-academy/general/accolade/README.md

 Mark Friedman, University of San Francisco

-# Endorsement of SICP JS
+# Endorsements of SICP JS

-“A classic, meticulously revisited and modernized with talent, pedagogy, and substance.
+- “A classic, meticulously revisited and modernized with talent, pedagogy, and substance.
 Thank you, Martin and Tobias!”
 Olivier Danvy, Yale-NUS College

-“When I am asked 'How can I become a better programmer?,' I recommend this book.”
+- “When I am asked 'How can I become a better programmer?,' I recommend this book.”
 Douglas Crockford, author of How JavaScript Works

-“How much is a programming book influenced by its programming language?
+- “How much is a programming book influenced by its programming language?
 SICP in JavaScript is remarkably fluid, an excellent choice for today's programmers.”
 Peter Van Roy, Université catholique de Louvain